Running Hippius Blockchain Node

 - Bandwidth: 1Gbps minimum, with at least 100Mbps sustained throughput

-- Monthly Traffic: Plan for 5-10TB+ of monthly traffic (especially for IPFS)
+- Monthly Traffic: Plan for 5-10TB+ of monthly traffic

 - Public IP: Static public IP address recommended